-We show that for bandits with mean bounds and bounded support of rewards, the upper bound on variance of the optimal arm can be inferred from the {\em highest lower bound} of arm means.
-Therefore, we define the pseudo-variance of the arms to be the minimum of the individual arm variance and the aforementioned upper bound.
-We prove that while our use of pseudo-variances results in a regret that is never worse than standard UCB, it can also significantly improve over B-kl-UCB and OSSB in certain parameter regimes (see, Section~\ref{sec: comparison}).
-Interestingly, this shows that existing lower bounds on structural bandits in \cite{combes2017minimal} do not directly apply in our setting.
-We discuss this further in Section~\ref{sec: comparison} and Appendix~\ref{app:OSSB}.
+For general bounded rewards, the upper bound on s.g-factor of the optimal arm can be inferred from the {\em highest lower bound} of arm means.
+Therefore, we define the exploration rates of the arms to be the minimum of the individual arm subgaussian factors and the aforementioned upper bound.
+Our analysis in Theorem \ref{thm: GLUE regret} shows that in instances with non-informative mean bounds, we recover the performance of UCB.
+However, using our adapted rates in instances with rich side information leads to GLUE significant improvements over vanilla UCB.
+Empirically, we see that our performance is comparable to B-KL-UCB when it is known that one of the arms has a mean close to $1$.